HeadBeeGuy/alt-activities/README.md

 - Add something that lets users manage and delete attached files when editing activities
 - Customize login and signup forms
 - Draft up activity submission guidelines and site rules
-- Add partials to display top 5 rated/newest activities in given categories in a compact format
-- Change the mod queue to a general admin/moderator control center with links to tag creation and so on
 - Restrict the file types and file size of uploaded files.

 ---